 Airbus announced in February 2019 that the production of the Airbus A380 would cease in 2021.
-After eleven years, during which time the take up of the Super Jumbo has been less than expected, Airbus have made the hard decision.
+After eleven years due to the soft Airbus A380 Orders and Deliveries, Airbus has made the hard decision.

 When the A380 was launched, it was anticipated that 1,200 of the type would be produced, which would have covered development, construction and profit.
 The truth is that less than a quarter of that number were ordered.
-In the last months we have seen airlines cancel their orders.
-Notably QANTAS who received 12 of the 20 they ordered, have now cancelled the remaining 8.
+In the last months, we have seen airlines cancel their orders.
+Notably, QANTAS who received 12 of the 20 they ordered, has now cancelled the remaining 8.
 Virgin Atlantic cancelled their order of 6.
 Even Emirates, the largest customer of the type with an order of 162, are talking about reducing this order in favour of the Airbus A350-1000.
-Perhaps we will see this in the February update.

 So it seems, just like the Boeing 747 8i, the A380 has been overtaken by changes in technology and market demand.
 The time of the oversized airliner is over.